fokosun/Checkpoint1/README.md

 Returns the associated exception message

 ## Testing
  Phpunit 5.0 was used for testing the classes.
+Find the test file [here](https://github.com/andela-fokosun/Checkpoint1/blob/master/tests/DictionaryTest.php)

 ## Installation